Liberty Vittert: Career

-Vittert earned her B.S. in mathematics with a concentration in political science from the Massachusetts Institute of Technology.
-She received her Ph.D. from the University of Glasgow's School of Mathematics and Statistics, in addition to a Diplome de Patisserie et Cuisine de Base from Le Cordon Bleu Paris.
+In 2026, she was appointed to the UAP Science Advisory Council, established by the White House, Pentagon, FBI and intelligence agencies, and led by Avi Loeb.

 Personal life

 Vittert was raised in St. Louis, Missouri.
 She was named one of the "Coolest People in Scotland" in 2018 by The Herald.
 Her brother, Leland Vittert, is an Emmy-nominated anchor on NewsNation.
 Liberty is married to Moore Capito, an American politician and son of Shelley Moore Capito.
-In 2025, they had a son, Holt Capito.
+In 2025, they had a son.